 We Love a Parade – 100 Years This July 2019 Part One Gayle Faulkner Kosalko June 2019

-And in the afternoon there would be baseball games where Whiting fans cheered for their home team, the Whiting Grays, who were playing against various other home teams.
-There was a balloon ascension, a parachute leap, a fiddlers contest, a Japanese juggling slack wire performance and trick bicycle riding to round out one’s day of entertainment in the “Maple city.”
+In the afternoon there would be baseball games where Whiting fans cheered for their home team, the Whiting Grays, who were playing against various other home teams.
+There was a balloon ascension, a parachute leap, a fiddlers contest, a Japanese juggling slack wire performance and trick bicycle riding to round out one’s day of entertainment in the “Maple City.”

 But in a few short years, the movers and shakers of Whiting decided it was time the city came into its own for the 4th.